 You won’t see a robot arm welding individual pieces, or conveyor belts loaded with parts being sorted and screwed together by employees dressed in hairnets, white coats, and less-than-ecstatic facial expressions.

-That’s not how things get done at Rocket Espresso; from intricate wiring and construction to the final stages of testing to make sure that every function lives up their standards while exceeding those of their customer base, each phase of manufacturing is completed by a real person, one who wants the recipient to understand and appreciate the attention to detail on display every time they brew a drink.
+That’s not how things get done at Rocket Espresso; from intricate wiring and construction to the final stages of testing to make sure that every function lives up to their standards while exceeding those of their customer base, each phase of manufacturing is completed by a real person, one who wants the recipient to understand and appreciate the attention to detail on display every time they brew a drink.

 Rocket Espresso produces a choice few brewers for both the domestic and commercial sectors.
 By keeping the selection relatively small, they’re able to ensure a high standard of excellence across their entire catalog while also serving not to confuse customers with a bloated line of products.

 There’s a total of six different domestic offerings, each built to exacting standards and created to address the individual needs of coffee lovers.
-State-of-the-art features vary across each model, and include double boilers, in-line water install capability, and PID (proportional integral derivative) control, which keeps temperature ranges in check for a smooth brew every time.
+State-of-the-art features vary across each model and include double boilers, in-line water install capability, and PID (proportional integral derivative) control, which keeps temperature ranges in check for a smooth brew every time.

 Espresso is produced by forcing hot water through coffee grounds (as into “express” out a cup of coffee), and the amount of pressure typically used is right around 9 bars.
 The R 60V allows for the ultimate in customizing the perfect cup by adjusting exactly how much pressure is used in order to extract out the deliciously aromatic oils.